Podman on Ubuntu: Building and Running Containers with Dockerfile (Beginner to Practical Guide)

 sudo apt install podman-docker

-This sets up the docker command as a symbolic link to Podman:
+After installation, the docker command becomes a symbolic link to Podman:

 which docker